Families Help Stanford Students Thrive

 The Stanford Fund for Undergraduate Education plays a major role in the uniquely diverse Stanford environment.
 When you give through The Stanford Fund, all students, including your own, benefit from your generosity.

-• Making a Stanford education accessible to all
+Making a Stanford education accessible to all

-From the university’s early days, generous parents, families, alumni, and other benefactors have made it possible for all admitted students, regardless of their background, to find their place at Stanford.
+From the university’s early days, generous parents, families, alumni, and friends have made it possible for all admitted students, regardless of their background, to find their place at Stanford.
 The university’s need-blind admission practice is sustained by the promise to meet the full demonstrated need of all U.S. undergraduates throughout their four years on campus—through scholarships, not loans.

-• Helping students ignite their passion, find their voice, and expand their world
+Helping students ignite their passion, find their voice, and expand their world

 More than 130 student-run groups, including performing arts clubs, public service groups, and club sports teams, received support from The Stanford Fund last year.
 A core part of your student’s Stanford experience, these vibrant, diverse communities help to expand perspectives, create friendships, and foster leadership, team building, and other skills that last a lifetime.